RMASBench/RMASBench/README.md

 	./start.sh -v -a MaxSum

 **Warning:** The first time you run a scenario of a map (default is "paris"), the simulator will pre-compute a number of things about the map.
 This process takes around 5 minutes, during which the program will seem to freeze.
-If you want to see the process, open a new terminal, move to the *boot* folder and execute:
+If you want to see the process, open a new terminal, move to the *RSLB2/boot* folder and execute:

 	tail -f logs/*/fire.log